-First Radisson Collection hotel in the Baltics opened 1st of May in the heart of Tallinn
+The First Radisson Collection Hotel in the Baltics Opened 1st May in the Heart of Tallinn

 Radisson Hotel Group has brought its luxury lifestyle brand to Estonia with the opening of the Radisson Collection Hotel, Tallinn.
 Following an extensive renovation, the new hotel offers an exceptional, five-star experience to its guests.

-Radisson Hotel Group and property operating company HMP Hotellid OÜ are proud to unveil the hotel, located on Rävala boulevard, following a major renovation, which included the redesign of guest rooms by Estonian designers, a new spa complex, a 1,000 square meter conference space and two high-quality restaurants.
+Radisson Hotel Group and property operating company HMP Hotellid OÜ are proud to unveil the hotel, located on Rävala boulevard, following a major renovation, which included the redesign of guest rooms by Estonian designers, a new spa complex, a 1,000 square metre conference space, and two high-quality restaurants.

 Radisson Collection Hotel, Tallinn is home to ISSEI, a unique rooftop Japanese-Peruvian restaurant and bar, on the 24th floor.
 The restaurant offers a panoramic view of Tallinn and is the first Nikkei concept cuisine in the Baltic States.
 Otherwise, guests can enjoy local culinary delights in the famous Estonian restaurant MEKK on the first floor of the hotel, where executive chef Rene Uusmees will offer guests delicacies of modern Estonian cuisine.

-“One of the principles of Radisson Hotel Group is that the hotels as much as possible match the spirit of the country where they are located.
+“One of the principles of the Radisson Hotel Group is that the hotels match the spirit of the country where they are located as much as possible.
 The new hotel in Estonia will represent the local culture and design.
-The entire hotel carries Estonian design, Estonian art, and mainly Estonian photographs are displayed on the walls”, Käpp explains.
+The entire hotel carries Estonian design, Estonian art, and mainly Estonian photographs which are displayed on the walls”, Käpp explains.

-Real estate owner Eften Capital AS launched a hotel renovation project in the summer of 2019.
+Real estate owner Eften Capital AS launched the hotel renovation project in the summer of 2019.
 Investments in the reconstruction of the hotel amounted to about 25 million euros.